MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/skype-for-business-settings.md

 As an admin, the Microsoft Teams admin center is where you manage Skype for Business features for Skype for Business users in your organization.
 You can manage settings [for your organization](#manage-skype-for-business-settings-for-your-organization) on the **Skype for Business** page and settings [for individual  users](#manage-skype-for-business-settings-for-individual-users) on user detail pages.

 > [!NOTE]
 > Skype for Business settings were previously in **Legacy portal** in the Microsoft Teams admin center.
-The **Legacy portal** has been retired and we migrated the settings to the new locations in the Teams admin center.
+The **Legacy portal** has been retired and we migrated the settings to their new locations in the Teams admin center.

 ## Manage Skype for Business settings for your organization